 There is media coverage of the high-profile sale of a dinosaur skeleton, and that skeleton is typically the skeleton of a theropod skeleton.
 There will be an opening line of "If you have Floppity Million dollars to spare, you could buy a dinosaur skeleton."
 Someone will be quoted as a paleontology expert.
 That expert will state that the skeleton is new to science, which justifies the million to multimillion-dollar price tag.
 There are some hazy references to the sellers and some quotes that portray how they were so excited to find such an amazing find.
 There is little consideration given to the future of the specimen once it is purchased.

 I was simultaneously frustrated and amused about The Guardian's "Rare dinosaur skeleton for sale - along with the rights to name species" piece.
 Amused because not only did it follow the tired formula of reporting on high-profile fossil sales, but it added the twist of buying the naming rights.
 Frustrated because, no matter how flippantly the naming of a fossil is described in the article, the realities are just not that simple.
-Let's get to the bones of the issue.
+Let's get to the bare bones of the issue.

 First, there are definite spins being played in this situation to make it appear above controversy.
 There is mention of charities that will receive a portion of the proceeds of the sale, but what's the amount?
 What percentage of that sale of 1.2 million euros is going to actually go to charities?
 1 percent?
 10 percent?
 50 percent?
 Is this going to be a meaningful chunk of change, or is it the least possible buy-in for good optics?